-The Chief Executive Officer of Industrie Chimiche Forestali S.p.A. is currently the Chairman of FEICA, as well as Vice Chairman of Federchimica's Adhesives and Sealants Group.
+The CEO of Industrie Chimiche Forestali S.p.A. is currently a member of the Board of Directors of FEICA, and a member of the Board of Directors of the Adhesives and Sealants Group of Federchimica.
 Through a network of institutional relations with the main national and European industry stakeholders, the Adhesives and Sealants Group ensures that the requirements of the Italian Adhesives and Sealants Industry are taken into consideration during the law formation processes.